* Barclays needs to raise 12.8 bln stg, taps investors for 5.8 bln

-Tougher rules on risk can discourage lending, and Britain's business minister accused the Bank of England last week of holding back economic recovery by imposing higher capital requirements.
+Tougher rules on risk discourage banks from lending, and Britain's business minister last week accused the country's central bank of holding back economic recovery by imposing higher capital levels on banks.

-In the euro zone, national regulators are pushing banks to get their houses in order before the European Central Bank takes over direct supervision of the bloc's largest banks next year.
+In the euro zone, national regulators are pushing banks to get their houses in order in anticipation of the European Central Bank taking over direct supervision of the bloc's largest banks next year.

 Deutsche Bank, which has already raised around 5 billion euros in new debt and equity, said it had earmarked an additional 250 billion euros in assets, roughly equivalent to the annual economic output of Denmark, that could be cut to meet new bank safety rules.

-Its shares closed down 3.9 percent, underperforming the European banking index, which slipped 0.24 percent.
+Its shares were down 4 percent at 1245 GMT, underperforming the European banking index, which was down 0.4 percent.

-In addition to pressure on capital, European investment banks are involved in a number of regulatory inquiries including a global investigation into manipulation of benchmark interest rates and the mis-selling of mortgage-backed bonds in the United States.
+In addition to pressure on capital, European investment banks are also in the cross-hairs of a number of regulatory probes including a global investigation into manipulation of benchmark interest rates and the mis-selling of mortgage-backed bonds in the United States.

 In Frankfurt, Deutsche Bank set aside an extra 630 million euros to cover claims and settlements, causing it to miss quarterly profit expectations.

-Even when banks settle with regulators, they still face further lawsuits from other parties.
+Even when banks settle with regulators, they still face further lawsuits from other aggrieved parties.